speechbrain/speechbrain/docs/tutorials/processing.rst

 corrupt the original speech signals to give the network the "illusion" that we are processing a new signal.
 This acts as a powerful regularizer, that normally helps neural networks improving generalization and thus achieve better performance on test data.

-.. rubric:: `🔗 Fourier Transform and Spectrograms <processing/fourier-transform-and-spectrograms.html>`_
+.. rubric:: `🔗 Fourier Transforms and Spectrograms <processing/fourier-transform-and-spectrograms.html>`_
    :heading-level: 2

 .. list-table::